Approved by Faculty Committee: November 24, 2014

 - Effort and effectiveness in scholarship is expected of all faculty.

 - Effort and effectiveness in scholarship cannot be fully measured by output within a calendar year since it is based on work conducted over time.
-Scholarship output is, nonetheless, an important indicator of effort and effectiveness, and is recognized in SCH1, SCH2 and SCH3.
-Substantive ongoing accomplishments are recognized in SCH3 and SCH4.
-Formative work is recognized in SCH5.
-Finally, external recognition of one’s scholarly contributions is captured in SCH6 and SCH7.
+Scholarship output is, nonetheless, an important indicator of effort and effectiveness, and is recognized in SCH1, SCH2, SCH3 and SCH4.
+External recognition of one’s scholarly contributions is captured in SCH6.

-- In order to give faculty full credit for scholarly work at all stages, while avoiding double counting, SCH1 and SCH2 should be used for work that is published, in press, or presented, whereas SCH4 should be used for work that is not yet in press or published.
+- In order to give faculty full credit for scholarly work at all stages, while avoiding double counting, SCH1 and SCH2 should be only be used for work that is accepted, published, in press, or presented

 - Exceeding expectations in scholarship can be achieved by substantial effort and effectiveness at various stages as per the criteria.
 While scholarship will be assessed holistically, the following general guidelines will be used to differentiate between meeting expectations, exceeds expectations and truly exceptional.

-- High-quality, peer-reviewed scholarship (SCH1) is widely recognized as critical for faculty at the University of Wisconsin-Madison and peer institutions, and as such, will be considered heavily.
-Nonetheless, it is possible to achieve a rating of 4 or 5 in scholarship by substantial evidence and effectiveness in other criteria.
+o High-quality, peer-reviewed scholarship (SCH1) is widely recognized as critical for faculty at the University of Wisconsin-Madison and peer institutions, and as such, will be considered heavily.
+Nonetheless, it is possible to achieve a higher rating in scholarship by substantial evidence and effectiveness in other criteria.
 The assumption is that earlier-stage scholarship, while important in demonstrating effort and effectiveness, will ultimately lead to scholarship output.

-- Formative work (SCH5) alone, while it can be important to demonstrating satisfactory scholarship performance, is generally not sufficient to achieve a scholarship rating higher than “meets expectations.”
+o Formative work alone, while it can be important to demonstrating satisfactory scholarship performance, is generally not sufficient to achieve a scholarship rating higher than “meets expectations.”

 - Examples to document effort and effectiveness in scholarship criteria are not meant to be exhaustive